rplaurindo/ng-for-validations-note-project/projects/ng4-validations-note/README.md

 To in your component you should to call the `validate(form: FormGroup | NgForm)` of `NgForValidationsNote.Components.ListComponent` or `NgForValidationsNote.Components.UniqComponent`.

-To use `lib-app-form-validation` you must define the `control` property binding.
+To use `lib-form-validation` you must define the `control` property binding.

 ```html
 <!-- on Reactive Forms -->